hanfried/hanfried-bookmarks/README.md

 -   <https://www.youtube.com/watch?v=FPfBhqL-uek>  - Django for Admins
 -   <https://djangosuit.com/>  - Modern theme for Django admin interface
     There also alternatives w/ different pricing or open source models and different looks.
-    Note, it's not a good idea to give customers access to django admin panels (it's really only for internal purposes).
+    Note, it&rsquo;s not a good idea to give customers access to django admin panels (it&rsquo;s really only for internal purposes).
     For externals, just give a REST API and HyperlinkedModelSerializer view.
 -   <https://docs.djangoproject.com/en/3.0/topics/performance/>  - Optimizing Django
 -   <http://intercoolerjs.org/docs.html>  - Use familiar, declarative HTML attributes to add AJAX to your application.
 Use web standards like CSS, REST and Javascript events to enhance your app.